-Enacted by presidential decree, the 2008 "Law for the Defense of the People in the Access to Goods and Services" (SUNDDE) is one of the more intrusive agriculture and food sector regulations.
+The 2008 presidential decree "Law for the Defense of the People in the Access to Goods and Services" (SUNDDE) is one of the more intrusive agriculture and food sector regulations.
 The decree's objective is for the "The defense, protection, and safeguard of individual and collective rights and interests in the access of people to goods and services for the satisfaction of their needs...and to establish penalties, sanctions and compensation for injury; as well as to regulate its application...with the active participation of communities."
 Venezuela amended the law in 2010, published under Official Gazette No. 39,358.
-The SUNDDE enforces this law and has the authority to inspect and, if necessary, shutdown points of sales, manufacturing and processing facilities, and warehouses.
+The SUNDDE enforces this law and has the authority to inspect and, if necessary, close points of sales, manufacturing and processing facilities, and warehouses that do not comply with the decree.